parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 ### Experimental Evidence

-An experiment was conducted where subjects had to estimate the probability that an individual (*a*), picked from a population of engineers (*A*) and lawyers (*not A*), was actually an engineer (likelihood that *a* is an instance of *A*).
+An experiment was conducted where subjects had to estimate the probability that an individual, picked from a population of engineers and lawyers, was actually an engineer.
 The subjects were divided into several groups and given different information.

+Here, the instance is *a*, and the classes of interest are engineers (*A*) and lawyers (*not A*).

 #### Predictions when information about *a* was not present